nmn0gueira/mpc-experiments/mp-spdz/README.md

 - Experiment with homomoprhic encryption with use_ntl=1 (especially galois field protocols).
 - Semi honest protocols can use the special probabilistic truncation function (used for linreg, for example).
 Leads to faster multiplications.
 - The --direct command line argument for fewer party protocols.
+- Configure multithreading as a compiler argument both for generating input and regular programs.

 #### Cross-Tabulation
 If possible, have it as one file that can be compiled into different named functions to avoid both performance loss and clutter.